-Ambie will present the research and creative process behind her new solo exhibition Soft Bodies, Cold Machines, on view until 2 August 2026.
+Ambie will present the research and creative process behind Soft Bodies, Cold Machines, which is on view until 2 August 2026 at arebyte Digital Art Centre.
 Her presentation offers insight into the themes, thinking, and questions shaping the work.
+The works confront the audience with the impossibility of disentangling oneself from our curated digital persona.
+Capturing the anxiety of being consumed by the content algorithmic systems feed us.

-This will be followed by Alex Quicho’s The Girlstack Performance Lecture, an exploration of the ‘Girl’ as a technological and social construct.
+This will be followed by Alex Quicho’s Girlstack Performance Lecture, an exploration of the ‘Girl’ as a technological and social construct.
 Drawing on ideas from Tiqqun’s Preliminary Materials for a Theory of the Young-Girl, Andrea Long Chu’s Females, and Bogna Konior’s writing on the ‘Girl’ as an inhuman, machinic category, the lecture-performance moves between theory and speculation.

 Event schedule: